BinaryMoon/pro-theme-design-themes/README.md

 This repository is a collection of WordPress themes previously available on [Pro Theme Design](https://prothemedesign.com).
 These themes are now **free to download and use** under the terms of the **GPLv3 license**.

 ## Important Notes
+If you have an active subscription then I will continue to offer support until the subscription expires.
+Otherwise no support is offered.
 - **No Updates or Maintenance**: These themes are no longer actively developed or maintained.
 What you see is what you get.
 - **No Support**: I no longer use WordPress, so I’m unable to provide any help or guidance with these themes.
 Please use them as-is.
 - **License**: All themes are released under the **GPLv3 license**.
 This means you're free to use, modify, and share them as long as you comply with the license terms.
 [Learn more about the GPLv3 license here](https://www.gnu.org/licenses/gpl-3.0.html).